What is it?

 Likely effective for...

-- Lowering homocysteine levels in people with kidney disease.
+- Kidney disease.
 About 85% of people with serious kidney disease have high levels of homocysteine.
 High levels of homocysteine have been linked to heart disease and stroke.
 Taking folic acid lowers homocysteine levels in people with serious kidney disease.
 However, folic acid supplementation does not appear to reduce the risk of heart disease-related events.

-- Reducing harmful effects of a medicine called methotrexate, which is sometimes used to treat rheumatoid arthritis and psoriasis.
+- Reducing harmful effects of a medicine called methotrexate.
 Taking folic acid seems to reduce nausea and vomiting, which are possible side effects of methotrexate treatment.

 Possibly effective for...